yokwejuste/DjangoCrafts/README.md

 - Django Simple CAPTCHA - Self-hosted math challenge with audio support

 The implementation uses Django, django-recaptcha, django-simple-captcha, and Tailwind CSS for styling.

+### Device Fingerprinting

+A [Django-based device fingerprinting system](./device_fingerprinting/) that demonstrates how to identify and track unique devices accessing your web application.
+This project showcases:

+- Browser-based device fingerprinting implementation
+- Secure storage of device signatures
+- User session tracking and device change detection
+- Analytics dashboard for device statistics
+- Privacy-focused implementation with customizable tracking parameters

+The implementation provides a practical example of device fingerprinting for both security and analytics purposes, helping you understand how to identify suspicious login attempts and track user devices without relying on cookies.

 ## Getting Started